-The current plans for new nuclear power in Sweden are too small to cover the costs of all the nuclear waste that will arise from the new planned nuclear reactors.
-Vattenfall is not satisfied with the distribution.
+The current plans for new nuclear power in Sweden are too small to cover the costs of all the nuclear waste that will arise from the planned reactors.
+Vattenfall is not satisfied with the allocation.

-The state-owned energy giant is in negotiations with the government about financing the project with 3–5 new, smaller reactors on the Värö Peninsula, where Ringhals is located today.
+The state-owned energy giant is in negotiations with the government about financing a project with 3–5 new smaller reactors on the Värö Peninsula, where Ringhals is located today.

 "We submitted an application before Christmas and now the discussion and negotiation with the state is ongoing," says Vattenfall's CEO Anna Borg.